Pece17/IoTBeacon/README.md

 ~~3.
 Run ```BeaconScanner.py``` script simultaneously in all Salt Mininions, ```raspberrypi1```, ```raspberrypi2```, and ```raspberrypi3```, from the Salt Master ```Xubuntu server``` using Salt command or Salt states~~

-4. Automatic timeout or restart for ```BeaconScanner.py``` script, because running it infinitely is not ideal - will the timeout be for ```while loop``` or something else, and should we use ```forever``` file as a failsafe if the script stops?
+~~4.
+Automatic timeout or restart for ```BeaconScanner.py``` script, because running it infinitely is not ideal - will the timeout be for ```while loop``` or something else, and should we use ```forever``` file as a failsafe if the script stops?~~

 ~~5.
 Step-by-step instructions for creating the database and accessing database remotely from Raspberry Pis, especially the latter since we had problems getting it to work - start writing database instructions to GitHub from paragraph ```6.1.``` and divide to appropriate topics, like for example, ```6.1.
 Creating tables in the database```, ```6.2.
 Creating triggers in the database```, and so on - every single command from opening MariaDB database to creating tables should be listed chronologically inside ```code elements``` so that in theory, a random person could create a working database without prior knowledge using the instructions~~

-6. Clean up GitHub report so that it is updated to the latest information, logical, chronological, neat, and follows the established standardization in formatting, for example paragraphs ```2.``` and ```3.``` need some polishing along many other paragraphs - Pekka's responsibility
+6. Clean up GitHub report so that it is updated to the latest information, and so that it is logical, chronological, neat, and follows the established standardization in formatting of the text - for example, paragraphs ```2.``` and ```3.``` need some polishing along many other paragraphs

 ~~7.
 Prepare the template for the Microsoft Word technical report that will be written in Finnish, and copy it to OneDrive so everyone can update it easily - at least technical topics like Xubuntu server, Bluetooth beacons, Raspberry Pis, Scripts, Website, and Database could be divided to paragraphs in advance~~

-8. Remote Desktop Connection to Xubuntu server using the instructions from address http://c-nergy.be/blog/?p=9962 or other website - alternatively, using PuTTY seems to be working great via VDI, so accessing the server and editing the database and scripts should work fine remotely from home
+~~8.
+Remote Desktop Connection to Xubuntu server using the instructions from address http://c-nergy.be/blog/?p=9962 or other website - alternatively, using PuTTY seems to be working great via VDI, so accessing the server and editing the database and scripts should work fine remotely from home~~

 ~~9.
 Make a mindmap of script and device dependencies in https://bubbl.us/ or other website~~